triton-inference-server/backend/README.md

 * The
 [*stateful*](https://github.com/triton-inference-server/stateful_backend)
+backend shows an example of how a backend can manage model state tensors on the server-side for the
+[sequence batcher](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#sequence-batcher)
-backend manages model state tensors on the server-side for the [sequence batcher](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#sequence-batcher) to avoid transferring state tensors between client and server.
+to avoid transferring state tensors between client and server.